 Rules for licensees

-You must keep an RSA register on the premises, with a copy of each staff member's RSA certificate included.
+You must keep an RSA register on the premises, with a copy of each staff member's RSA certificate and refresher course certificate included.

 Get the approved record of employees with an RSA register form.

 Share this page:URL copied!